During this time of Covid-19 shut-down and re-opening, tempers are flaring.

-Have you ever been triggered by something that, in reality is no big deal or not even real?
+Have you ever been triggered by something that, in reality may not be a big deal or not even real?

 We mean triggered, really bothered and upset by something that in the grand scheme of this thing called your life is not important at all...BUT...when you think about it--it just makes your blood boil.